Spectrum FAQ

 How long does it take for my Max Card to arrive?

-All of our Max Card are normally dispatched within 72 working hours of your payment being received by us.
+All of our Max Cards are normally dispatched within 3-5 working days of your payment being received by us.
 All Max Cards are dispatched via First Class postage in Spectrum-headed stationery for easy identification in your post.

 You will receive a dispatch email from us when your card is with the Royal Mail.
 This email will also include a tracking link if you have opted to upgrade to the Recorded Delivery or Special Delivery option.